 - a.
-Passport and I94: Technically, you are required to have your passport and I94 with you at all times.
+Passport and I94: Technically, you are required to always have your passport and I94 with you.
 If you do not have your I94, you can easily print one from this website: https://i94.cbp.dhs.gov/I94/ - b.
 Your passport should not expire in the U.S. It should always be valid for at least 6 more months.
-You can renew your passport at your country's consulate in the U.S. - 14.
-Optional Practical Training: After completing your degree, it may be possible for you to remain in the U.S. and work for a full year in the field for which you studied.
-This is a more involved process than applying for CPT and requires a substantial fee paid to USCIS.
-Contact the International Student Services office for details on how to apply.
+You can renew your passport at your country's consulate in the U.S.